Chris Caffery: Biography

-Musically Chris recorded on several releases as a guest musician.
+Musically Caffery recorded on several releases as a guest musician.
 He also toured as the guitarist for the legendary German Metal vocalist Doro as well as a solo tour supporting Heaven and Hell with Tim "Ripper" Owens' band in Europe.
 He co-wrote and played the guitars on the song "The Shadows Are Alive" on Tim's first solo release entitled "Play my Game".

 TSO continues its yearly Winter tours and also performed three tours for its Beethoven's Last Night CD.
 The second tour saw TSO cross overseas to Europe for the very first time.

-In addition to several more guest appearances and collaborations Chris also appears regularly with 18 time Grammy award winner Jimmy Sturr.
+In addition to several more guest appearances and collaborations Caffery also appears regularly with 18 time Grammy award winner Jimmy Sturr.
 He also starred as a guest on two episodes of his national TV show.